yosh-401-advanced-javascript/seattle-javascript-401d31/profesional-development/pd-03-sorting-algorithms/README.md

 * The students will be able to refactor impertive code to recursive code, and vice versa

 # Overview
+Generaly when implementing a sorting alogorithm its easier to solve for one that does not have a comparision callback.
+Once the algorithm works, you can refactor a comparison callback into the implemention with very few changes.

 * [quick sort]
  1. Find a pivot point in the array.
 The pivot will be used for comparison
  2. Set pointers to the begining and end of the array